Students admitted to the master's program are expected to:

 - participate in annual progress reports

-The MSc program consists of a minimum of 15 units which includes CS course work (CS courses are valued at 1.5 units each), a research skills course (CSC 595) and either a master's thesis, project, or industrial project (CSC 599).
-Courses are CSC or SEng.
+The MSc program consists of a minimum of 15 units which includes CSC course work (CSC courses are valued at 1.5 units each), a research skills course (CSC 595) and either a master's thesis, project, or industrial project (CSC 599).
 No more than three courses in the MSc programs should be in the same breadth category of the thesis topic.

 The normal expectation is to complete the program typically in four to five terms.